 1031 Exchanges

-1031 Exchanges allow investors to roll capital gains into new farmland purchases on a tax-deferred basis.
-This powerful wealth preservation tool enables portfolio growth without immediate tax consequences.
+1031 exchanges allow investors to roll capital gains into new farmland purchases on a tax-deferred basis, enabling portfolio growth without immediate tax consequences.

 Estate Planning Benefits

-Farmland provides unique estate planning advantages including stepped-up basis for heirs and potential special use valuation, making it an excellent vehicle for intergenerational wealth transfer according to estate planning experts.
+Farmland can offer stepped-up basis for heirs and potential special-use valuation, making it a strong vehicle for intergenerational wealth transfer per estate planning experts.

 How to Evaluate Iowa Farmland Investments